ponylang/ponyc/STYLE_GUIDE.md

 ## Documentation

 Public functions and types must include a triple-quoted docstring unless it is self-explanatory to anyone with the most basic knowledge of the domain.
 Markdown is used for formatting.
+The `"""` tokens are placed on their own lines, even when the entire docstring could fit on a single line with the `"""` tokens.

 ```pony
 primitive Format